-The Company does not have any unrecognized tax benefits or accrued penalties and interest.
+The Company does not have any uncertain tax positions or accrued penalties and interest.
 If such matters were to arise, the Company would recognize interest and penalties related to income tax matters in income tax expense.
-The earliest open tax year subject to examination is 2011.
+The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
+In the normal course of business, the Company is subject to examination by federal, state, and foreign jurisdictions, where applicable.
+The company's tax years are still under open status from 2014 to present.
+All open years may be examined to the extent that net operating loss carryforward are used in future periods.